Here's what to do if you fall through ice, or need to save someone else | CBC News

 "The first minute, you really want to just think about not drowning.
 Sounds pretty obvious, but the problem is that if you fall into cold water, it's instinctual to maybe gasp and to start breathing really quickly," said Peled.

-Instead of panicking, you should focus on taking nice, slow deep breaths, Peled said.
+Instead of panicking, you should focus on taking nice, slow deep breaths.

 Then you have roughly a 10-minute window to rescue yourself.

 "After 10 minutes, your cells and your muscles and your nerve cells are going to make it impossible.
-They're gonna get too cold for you to maybe self-rescue," he said.
+They're going to get too cold for you to maybe self-rescue," he said.

-In order to "self-rescue," it's important to first try to swim back to where you fell into the water, Peled said.
-If you don't, you might just grasp on to weak ice and fall back in.
+In order to self-rescue, it's important to first try to swim back to where you fell in, Peled said.
+If you don't, you might just reach ice that's too weak.

-Once you've made it back to where you fell in, Peled said you should move your arms around to try and break down any remaining weak ice, leaving solid ice behind.
+Once you've made it back to where you fell in, you should move your arms around to try to break down any remaining weak ice, leaving solid ice behind.

-"Then, what you want to do is get your hands up on the surface onto the ice and get your feet out behind you onto the surface as well," Peled said.
+"Then, what you want to do is get your hands up on the surface onto the ice and get your feet out behind you onto the [water's] surface as well."

-"If you were to stand up again right away, all your weight is focused on your foot or your feet and you're more likely to break through," Peled said.
+"If you were to stand up again right away, all your weight is focused on your feet and you're more likely to break through."

 If you can't rescue yourself, it usually takes about an hour before you'll lose consciousness from hypothermia, Peled said.